-- Resolve the nemesis's Unleash effect twice. - The exhausted player destroys one of their breaches, discarding any spell prepped in that breach. - Destroyed breaches can be returned to the box there is no way to regain a destroyed breach.
-The remaining breaches stay in their current positions. - The exhausted player discards all of their charge tokens.
+- Resolve the nemesis's Unleash effect twice.
+If a player becomes exhausted during the nemesis Unleash effect, finish resolving the Unleash effect before that player resolves the effects of becoming exhausted. - The exhausted player destroys one of their breaches, discarding any spell prepped in that breach.
+Destroyed breaches can be returned to the box there is no way to regain a destroyed breach.
+The remaining breaches stay in their - The exhausted player discards all of their charge tokens.